quantmind/d3-view-components/alert/readme.md

 </div>
 <br><br>

-This example is created with the markup and the [/alert/form-example.json](/alert/form-example.json)
+This example is created with the below markup and the [/alert/form-example.json](/alert/form-example.json) form schema.
 ```html
 <div class="container-float">
     <div class="row">